ThNj/ThNj/README.md

 - 👋 Hi, I’m @ThNj
 - 👀 I’m interested in Artificial inteligence
 - 🌱 I’m currently learning ...
-Python
+Python and Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... g28791086@gmail.com